 Of all the groups I have subscribed to, National Appraisers Forum is the best for me.
 I have been a member since it started, or soon after.
 No complaining about AMCs, off topic, trolling and flaming, etc. The founder, Steve Smith, and the moderators keep it this way.
 Regular contributors are “high end” appraisers with many years of experience.
 Hot topics are often discussed.

-There are well managed appraisal groups on Facebook, but it is too hard to for me to follow the threads, so I don’t go there very often.
+There are well-managed appraisal groups on Facebook, but it is too hard for me to follow the threads, so I don’t go there very often.
 But, it may work for you.
 Join the National Appraisers Online Forum!

 Another major factor is that you must use your real name, so we know who is commenting.
 Allowing anonymous postings can easily decay into a mess.